Tired of waiting for asylum in southern Mexico, thousands of migrants march north

 Activists and human rights groups are warning that Mexico is resorting to arbitrary detentions, deportations and other questionable tactics as it grapples with the rising number of migrants arriving at its border.

-“Mexico is no longer just a transit country, but a destination as well, a nation where people have the right to claim asylum, which implies a responsibility from the government to be able offer that,” Tamayo said.
+“Mexico is no longer just a transit country, but a destination as well, a nation where people have the right to claim asylum, which implies a responsibility from the government to be able to offer that,” Tamayo said.
 “Unfortunately, the system in place is not equipped to respond to the magnitude of the crisis.”

-By Sunday afternoon, migrants trying to reach Mexico City were exhausted and hungry after walking only a few miles under the scorching sun and stopping at a nearby town to rest.
+By Sunday afternoon, migrants trying to reach Mexico City were exhausted and hungry after walking only a few miles under the scorching sun and stopped at a nearby town to rest.

 “There is no food for all of us,” Villagran said.
 “We will need to prioritize women and children, but we need help.”